Ski Chile and Argentina with us!

 We start early this morning after a breakfast at the hut.
 We skin up over big, wide glaciers to the Blanco Pass.
 The last part to the summit gets a bit steeper, but no climbing techniques are required.

 Ready for an unforgettable ski run down?

-Night in Bariloche
+- Night and farewell dinner in Bariloche

 - Please contact us for programs and prices tailored to your wishes!